MGRayd/DnD-Terraveil/docs/campaigns/Session-2.md

 !!! info "Open Threads"
     - [ ] Origin and purpose of the crystal-backed creature and its runes.
-    - [ ] Mayla Dren’s strange aura — is it connected to the mist or the creatures?
+    - [ ] Mayla Dren’s strange aura, is it connected to the mist or the creatures?
     - [ ] What are the "crystal spines" and what effect do they have on the land?

 ---